-Prerequisite: CS 3410 with a grade of "C" or better.
+Prerequisites: CS 3335 and CS 3410, each with a grade of "C" or better.
 Implementation of concepts pertaining to the UNIX environment: process control and interprocess communication, job control, file and directory structures, and client/server processes.
+3-0-3